Researchers/Supervisors

 Africa Health Research Institute (AHRI), Durban, South Africa

-Zaza Ndhlovu is an immunologist whose research focuses on cellular immune responses to HIV-1, with the ultimate goal of identifying phenotypic targets for an effective HIV vaccine.
-His work investigates early immune events that drive dysfunction and disease progression, using excisional lymph node samples from individuals with acute and chronic HIV infection to understand how brief viral exposure shapes durable protective immunity.
+Zaza Ndhlovu is an immunologist whose research focuses on cellular immune responses to HIV-1, with the goal of identifying immune targets for an effective HIV vaccine.
+His work examines early immune events that influence disease progression and immune dysfunction, using excisional lymph node samples from individuals with acute and chronic HIV infection to understand how early viral exposure shapes long-term immunity.

 SANTHE is an Africa Health Research Institute (AHRI) flagship programme funded by the Science for Africa Foundation through the DELTAS Africa programme; the Gates Foundation; Gilead Sciences Inc.; and the Ragon Institute of Mass General, MIT, and Harvard.